webpack-contrib/mini-css-extract-plugin/README.md

 ### Media Query Plugin

-If you'd like to extract the media queries from the extracted CSS (so mobile users don't need to load desktop or tablet specific CSS anymore) you should use one of the the following plugins:
+If you'd like to extract the media queries from the extracted CSS (so mobile users don't need to load desktop or tablet specific CSS anymore) you should use one of the following plugins:

 - [Media Query Plugin](https://github.com/SassNinja/media-query-plugin)
 - [Media Query Splitting Plugin](https://github.com/mike-diamond/media-query-splitting-plugin)